You have created amazing content, but you’re not getting organic website traffic.

 This guide will give you seven smart techniques for getting backlinks for your business website.

 A backlink is a link to your business website on another company’s website.
-The link can be text, an image, or a button.
+This website backlink can be text, an image, or a button.

 It goes both ways.
 A backlink tells search engines how your content relates to other websites and pages on the internet.